influxdata/influxdb-java/README.md

 > Query select = select().max("idle").sum("uptimesecs").from(dbName, "cpu");
 ```

-Use expressions using raw text
+Create queries using raw text

 ```java
 > Query select = select().raw("an expression on select").from(dbName, "cpu").where("an expression as condition");